Securing Your Instance

 sudo ufw enable

-• ufw is a firewall management tool that blocks all ports unless allowed.
+* Ufw is a firewall management tool that will block access to all ports unless otherwise specified.

 sudo ufw status